THE VEGAN MOVEMENT

 “What it does express, in the most unadorned and ultimately affecting of ways, is the sentience of these creatures.”

-“While GUNDA exhibits tremendous empathy, it does not indulge in anthropomorphism or court sentimental responses.
-To further preempt such mawkishness, Kossakovsky shot it in b/w.
-The pink body of a piglet is thus less likely to elicit awwww than awe.”
+“While GUNDA exhibits tremendous empathy, it does not indulge in anthropomorphism or court sentimental responses.”

 “Few films capture the intense, sticky bond between a mother and her offspring so simply and wrenchingly, without remark, or convey the knowledge that we carnivores are devouring souls with every bite of bacon.”